madminer-tool/madminer/README.md

 # MadMiner

-Mining gold from particle-physics simulators to improve inference.
+Mining gold from MadGraph to improve limit setting in particle physics.
 Work in progress by Johann Brehmer, Kyle Cranmer, and Felix Kling.
+Note that this is a prototype and all the interfaces are still constantly changing.

 ## Introduction